NonGenericGeek/CS-207-Project/README.md

 Use
 =====
 Once complete, the drone will be controllable from a remote control.
-Currently, the code only supports using a wired controller, but I have managed to compress the control signals into two wires, or, if you eschew the turret controls, one wire (from Uno pin 9 to Mega pin 44).
+Currently, the code only supports using a wired controller, but I have managed to compress the control signals into two wires, or, if you eschew the turret controls, one wire.
 The communication between the Arduinos is a system that I feel rather proud of.
 Essentially, each button on the controller is assigned a value, and when that button is pressed, that value is added to the PWM signal from one of the output pins.

 		Up (10)